RESCUING DOGS SINCE 2005

 DON'T BREED OR BUY WHILE UNWANTED DOGS DIE!

 What we aim to do when these dogs enter our rescue is to find them a forever loving home.
-A lot of them need veterinary treatment and some form of rehabilitation as they have lived most if not all of their lives in a crate being bred from by the puppy farms.
-They have received very little if any human contact and require much patience, enrichment from our staff and just a little love to transform their behaviour and get them to trust people again.
-All of our dogs are health checked at our vet, microchipped, de-flead, wormed, if needed given their first vaccinations and also neutered.
-Our vets bills in 2016 were over £35,000.
+Many of them need some form of rehabilitation as they may have lived on the streets in their home country or may have never been in a home before.
+They may have received very little if any human contact and require much patience, enrichment from our staff and just a little love to transform their behaviour and get them to trust people again.
+All of our dogs are health checked microchipped, de-flead, wormed, if needed, given their first vaccinations and also neutered.

 We are based in Nottinghamshire but we rehome our rescues all over the UK and sometimes even abroad.
 Distance is no object for people if they find the right dog.